rehamfadul/TO_Airbnb_Data_Analysis/README.md

 #### Files Descriptions:
-1. TO_airbnb_analysis.ipynb : a jupyter notebook illustrating the data analysis of the project.
+1. TO_airbnb.ipynb : a jupyter notebook illustrating the data analysis of the project.
 2. TO_detailed_listings_data : CSV file contating a dataset provided by Airbnb with all the basic information.

 #### Analysis Observations: